 Not a quantum leap, but noticeable and definitely worthwhile for the cost of a couple of our British Penny's

-Personally I'd prefer not to risk any form of damage to MC carts - I know many have experimented but for me there's just too much at stake.
+I'd prefer not to risk any form of damage to MC carts - I know many have experimented, but for me there's just too much at stake.

 This is something that I’d personally only recommend for Moving Magnet and Moving Iron Carts.

-Grado cartridges, with removable styli lend themselves to DIY potting, as with the stylus removed, the coils and cavity are exposed for easy access without any need to split the housing.
+Grado cartridges lend themselves to DIY potting, as with the stylus removed,

 They do, however, present an incremental challenge that is worth covering before we get started.